yash150204/Yash_Agrawal/pages/the_handmaid's_tale.md

    :END:

 ### [[https://www.sparknotes.com/lit/handmaid/][Spark Notes - The Handmaid's Tale]]
-## 1. Rape and sexual violence
-#### SparkNotes
-##### Sexual violence, particularly against women, pervades _The Handmaid’s Tale._ The prevalence of rape and pornography in the pre-Gilead world justified to the founders their establishment of the new order.
-The Commander and the Aunts claim that women are better protected in Gilead, that they are treated with respect and kept safe from violence.
-Certainly, the official penalty for rape is terrible: in one scene, the Handmaids tear apart with their bare hands a supposed rapist (actually a member of the resistance).
-Yet, while Gilead claims to suppress sexual violence, it actually institutionalizes it, as we see at Jezebel’s, the club that provides the Commanders with a ready stable of prostitutes to service the male elite.
-Most important, sexual violence is apparent in the central institution of the novel, the Ceremony, which compels Handmaids to have sex with their Commanders.
-#### I: Night - Narrator: Offred - "I remember that yearning, for something that was always about to happen and was never the same as the hands that were on us there and then, in the small of the back, or out back, in the parking lot, or in the television room with the sound turned down and only the pictures flickering over lifting flesh."
-###### Description of sexual exploitation.
-These people are probably some type of sex workers or something
-## 2. Religious terms and biblical allusions used for Political Purpose
-#### SparkNotes
-##### Gilead is a theocracy—a government in which there is no separation between state and religion—and its official vocabulary incorporates religious terminology and biblical references.
-##### Domestic servants are called “Marthas” in reference to a domestic character in the New Testament
-##### The local police are “Guardians of the Faith”
-##### Soldiers are “Angels”; and the Commanders are officially Commanders of the Faithful.”
-##### All the stores have biblical names: Loaves and Fishes, All Flesh, Milk and Honey.
-Even the automobiles have biblical names like Behemoth, Whirlwind, and Chariot.
-Using religious terminology to describe people, ranks, and businesses whitewashes political skullduggery in pious language.
-It provides an ever-present reminder that the founders of Gilead insist they act on the authority of the Bible itself.
-Politics and religion sleep in the same bed in Gilead, where the slogan “God is a National Resource” predominates.
-##### Martha
-###### Martha translates to "the misteress" or "the lady".
-###### Though she is venerated as a figure of maturity and strength, it is quite ironical that she is used to represent the domestic servants, who are, in a theocracy a symbol of weakness and lack any power what-so-ever.
-#### I: Night - “specially picked from the Angels”.
-##### Angles refer to soldiers from the Army and are called "objects" to enforce "fear".
-#### II: Shopping - "She’s in her usual Martha’s d
-##### Martha is usually the domestic servants.
-##### They have out grown their fertility and have their "tubes tied"
-vants
-#### III: "We stood face to face for the first time five weeks ago, when I arrived at this posting.
-The Guardian from the previous posting brought me to the front door."
-##### The Guardian implying the local police.
-##### This also suggests that the law supports and even sanctions these handmaids and stuff like
-## 3. Similarities between Reactionary and Feminist Ideologies
-   :PROPERTIES:
-   :CUSTOM_ID: 5f27b15d-8256-4789-83b2-63fe0f34af88
-   :END:
-### SparkNotes
-#### Although _The Handmaid’s Tale_ offers a specifically feminist critique of the reactionary attitudes toward women that hold sway in Gilead, Atwood occasionally draws similarities between the architects of Gilead and radical feminists such as Offred’s mother.
-Both groups claim to protect women from sexual violence, and both show themselves willing to restrict free speech in order to accomplish this goal.
-Offred recalls a scene in which her mother and other feminists burn porn magazines.
-Like the founders of Gilead, these feminists ban some expressions of sexuality.
-Gilead also uses the feminist rhetoric of female solidarity and “sisterhood” to its own advantage.
-These points of similarity imply the existence of a dark side of feminist rhetoric.
-Despite Atwood’s gentle criticism of the feminist left, her real target is the religious right.

-es
-3.
-## **Themes**
-## 1. Language as a tool of power a tool of power
-##### I: Night - “There must have been a chandelier, once.
-They’ve removed anything you could t
-###### This gives out a vibe which is that "you can't even kill yourself".
-YOU do not have any righ
-## 2. Womens bodies as a political instrument
-### SparkNotes
-#### Because Gilead was formed in response to the crisis caused by dramatically decreased birthrates, the state’s entire structure, with its religious trappings and rigid political hierarchy, is built around a single goal: control of reproduction.
-The state tackles the problem head-on by assuming complete control of women’s bodies through their political subjugation.
-Women cannot vote, hold property or jobs, read, or do anything else that might allow them to become subversive or independent and thereby undermine their husbands or the state.
-#### Despite all of Gilead’s pro-women rhetoric, such subjugation creates a society in which women are treated as subhuman.
-They are reduced to their fertility, treated as nothing more than a set of ovaries and a womb.
-In one of the novel’s key scenes, Offred lies in the bath and reflects that, before Gilead, she considered her body an instrument of her desires; now, she is just a mound of flesh surrounding a womb that must be filled in order to make her useful.
-Gilead seeks to deprive women of their individuality in order to make them docile carriers of the next generation.
 ## 3. The causes of complacency
 ### SparkNotes
 #### In a totalitarian state, Atwood suggests, people will endure oppression willingly as long as they receive some slight amount of power or freedom.
 Offred remembers her mother saying that it is “truly amazing, what people can get used to, as long as there are a few compensations.”
 Offred’s complacency after she begins her relationship with Nick shows the truth of this insight.
 Her situation restricts her horribly compared to the freedom her former life allowed, but her relationship with Nick allows her to reclaim the tiniest fragment of her former existence.
 The physical affection and companionship become compensation that make the restrictions almost bearable.
 Offred seems suddenly so content that she does not say yes when Ofglen asks her to gather information about the Commander.